atauenis/prkiller-ng/Readme.md

 Sometimes it is necessary to restart Windows shell process (`explorer.exe`).
 Say, after manual tweaking its settings in registry, or if it became unstable.
 So you may press "Restart shell" button (or `Ctrl`+`S`).
 This will close all Explorer processes, and then it gets restarted as just after logon.
 Click on "Run" button (`Ctrl`+`R`) to launch any other program (identical to `Win`+`R`).

+The "Restart shell" button also have a context menu with system power management actions.
+Via it you may reboot your computer even if Windows shell's Start menu is inaccessible. **_New in version 2.1._**

 The program supports changing user interface language.
 Out of the default package there are 2 languages bundled: English and Russian.

 **Tip**: consider run Process Killer NG with Administrator rights.
 This will allow reading information about all processes, including system, and killing them.